 Research Ethics: Research involving human participants requires approval from the University of Guelph Research Ethics Board.
 It is the responsibility of the Principal Investigator to receive REB approval before conducting any research activity with participants.
 A successful AVPA SoTL Grant does not guarantee REB approval.

-Applicants will be notified of a decision in late April 2021.
+Applicants will be notified of a decision in early May 2022.

-Successful applicants commit to provide the following during and after the project timeframe:
+Successful applicants commit to providing the following during and after the project timeframe: